ryanfiller/portfolio-svelte/src/content/blog/inktober-2020/index.md

       title: 'Chef',
       alt: 'illustration',
       src: '/images/inktober-2020-22-chef.jpg',
       caption: `10/22/31 - I didn’t really like cooking all that much in Breathe of the Wild, but I did like eating.
 Dear people with a consistent style, what is that like?
-It’s like I learned how to draw link when I was 11 and now brain permanently thinks "yes, he is an anime character."
+It’s like I learned how to draw Link when I was 11 and now brain permanently thinks "yes, he is an anime character."
 Just pencil lines this time again.`
     },
     {
       title: 'Rip',